OSGConnect/connectbook/osg-xsede.md

             <li>
                 Software should preferably be <strong>single threaded</strong>, using <strong>less than 2 GB memory</strong> and each invocation should <strong>run for 1-12 hours</strong>.
 Please contact the support listed below for more information about these capabilities.
 System level check pointing, such as the HTCondor standard universe, is not available.
 Application level check pointing, for example applications writing out state and restart files, can be made to work on the system.</li>
             <li>
-                Compute sites in the OSG can be configured to use pre-emption, which means jobs can be automatically killed if higher priority jobs enter the system.
-Pre-empted jobs will restart on another site, but it is important that the jobs can handle multiple restarts.</li>
+                Compute sites in the OSG can be configured to use preemption, which means jobs can be automatically killed if higher priority jobs enter the system.
+Preempted jobs will restart on another site, but it is important that the jobs can handle multiple restarts.</li>
             <li>
                 Binaries should preferably be statically linked.
-However, dynamically linked binaries with standard library dependencies, built for a 64-bit Red Hat Enterprise Linux (RHEL) 5 machines will also work.
+However, dynamically linked binaries with standard library dependencies, built for a 64-bit Red Hat Enterprise Linux (RHEL) 6 machines will also work.
 Also, interpreted languages such as Python or Perl will work as long as there are no special module requirements.</li>
             <li>
                 Input and output data for each job should be &lt; 10 GB to allow them to be pulled in by the jobs, processed and pushed back to the submit node.
 Note that the OSG Virtual Cluster does not currently have a global shared file system, so jobs with such dependencies will not work.</li>
             <li>